 Navajo State Park is centered around the gigantic Navajo Lake which extends south into New Mexico.
-The lake is over 25 miles long.
-Water recreation is king here with fishing, swimming and boating of all types permitted.
+The lake is over 25 miles long making it a great place for fishing, swimming, and boating of all types.

 Navajo State Park is a jewel for water recreation in the southern Rockies.
-It’s showcases the massive Navajo Lake, which continues for 20 miles south into New Mexico.
-It’s considered Colorado’s largest lake that’s not entirely in the state, otherwise the biggest is Blue Mesa Reservoir near Gunnison.
+It showcases the massive Navajo Lake, which continues for 20 miles south into New Mexico.
+It’s considered Colorado’s largest lake that’s not entirely in the state, otherwise, the biggest is Blue Mesa Reservoir near Gunnison.

-There are several campgrounds situated around the park, all within walking distance to the lake.
+There are several campgrounds situated around the park, all within walking distance of the lake.
 Camping fees vary for either basic site, electric hookup, or full-service.

-Boating: Navajo Lake is open year round for boating.
-15,000 surface acres of water; Power boats, personal watercraft, sailboats, sailboards and water skiing.
+Boating: The 15,000 surface acres of water at Navajo Lake are open year-round for boating.
+Powerboats, personal watercrafts, sailboats, sailboards, and water skiing are permitted on the lake.
 Jet skiers can access an area of about 20 miles from the boat ramp to the dam.
-The marina has pontoon, fishing and ski boats available for rent.
+Additionally, the marina has pontoons, fishing, and ski boats available for rent.

-Cabins: 3 full-service, 2 bedroom log cabins available for rent.
-Heated in winter, swamp coolers in summer.
-One of the cabins allows pets for additional fee and remains open year round.
+Cabins: There are 3 full-service, 2 bedroom log cabins available to rent year-round.
+One of the cabins allows pets for an additional fee and remains open year-round.

 - Carracas – 41 RV sites | Up to 55 ft | Electric

 - Tiffany – 25 RV sites | Up to 25 ft | 6 tent sites overlook the lake

-Fishing: Great fishing year round, from either boat or shoreline.
+Fishing: There is great fishing year-round, from either boat or shoreline at the park.
 Catfish, crappie, large & small-mouth bass swim in shallows and near lake surface.
 Kokanee salmon, northern pike, and varieties of trout are found in deeper water.
 In addition to the reservoir, fishing is available in the San Juan River, which empties into Navajo Lake.

-Hiking: There are 5 designated trails in the park, and miles of trails outside the park that follow the San Juan River.
+Hiking: There are 5 designated trails in the park as well as miles of trails that follow the San Juan River.

 Horseback Riding: Permitted along the San Juan River off Co Rd 500.

-Hunting: Deer, elk and bird hunting are permitted during established seasons in certain parts of the park.
+Hunting: Deer, elk, and bird hunting are permitted during established seasons in certain areas.